-Peter R. Hartley, Ph.D., is a Professor of Economics at Rice University and holds the George and Cynthia Mitchell Chair in Sustainable Development and Environmental Economics.
+Peter R. Hartley, Ph.D., is a Professor of Economics at Rice University and holds the George and Cynthia Mitchell Chair in Sustainable Development.
 He is also a Rice Scholar of Energy Economics at the Baker Institute.
 His areas of expertise include energy economics, environmental economics, theoretical and applied issues in money and banking, business cycles, and international finance.

 Yinghua He is an Assistant Professor of Economics who joined Rice in 2016.
 He received his Ph.D. from the Columbia University and his research focuses on issues in applied micro, labor, and education.

 Vivian Ho is the Director of the Center for Health and Biosciences at Rice University’s Baker Institute for Public Policy and serves as the James A. Baker III Institute Chair in Health Economics, as well as Professor in the Department of Economics at Rice University and a Professor in the Department of Medicine at Baylor College of Medicine.
 Ho’s research examines the effects of economic incentives and regulations on the quality and costs of health care.